We’ve heard people say it all the time. We’ve said it. You might be saying it to yourself now.

 Know exactly what you’re aiming towards.

-If you have had a dream to start a business, go back to school, take a trip, live a certain lifestyle, achieve the next level of success, speak on a bigger stage, you name it — if you’ve had that dream in your heart for years and you haven’t taken a big step towards it yet, this isn’t a timing issue.
+If you’ve had a dream or a goal to start a business, go back to school, take a trip, live a certain lifestyle, achieve the next level of success, speak on a bigger stage, you name it — if you’ve had that dream in your heart for years and you haven’t taken a big step towards it yet, this isn’t a timing issue.